NRT-DSEER/computing_for_research_2021/README.md

 ### How to ask for help

 During class, please post in the Slack channel, or DM the TAs, for real-time responses.
-For help outside of class time, please attend the office hours.
+For help outside of class time, please attend [office hours](#office-hours).

 ### Recordings